FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 One thing that is important for any VPN to have is a strong encryption standard.
 VPN's will use a variety of ways to further encrypt traffic, which for us is important if we want to be able to stay secure on non-safe networks.
 VPN's will encrypt our data before reaching the VPN server itself.
 Any attempt to sniff the traffic will be seen as giberrish, and might deter a hacker from attempting to target your machine.

+## Should I Buy a VPN?

+This seems to be the million dollar question.
+I would say that depending on your current